Sorry, you need to enable JavaScript to visit this website.

 Continuing

-Those who wish to progress to a PhD after completing an MPhil will be required to demonstrate to their potential supervisor, Head of Department and the Faculty Degree Committee that they have the skills and ability to achieve the higher degree.
-They will also need to have funding in place.
+Those who wish to progress to a PhD after completing an MPhil will be required to satisfy their potential Supervisor, Head of Department and the Faculty Degree Committee that they have the skills and ability to achieve the higher degree.

 Open Days